CodeProSpecialist/8-17-2026-Billionaire-Strategy-NASDAQ-Trading-Robot-for-Alpaca-with-TensorFlow-Machine-Learning/README.md

 concurrent.futures, collections, importlib.metadata, subprocess, shutil, etc.) are part of the Python distribution and are not repeated here.

-1.  alpaca-trade-api-python (imported as `alpaca_trade_api`)
-    Copyright (c) Alpaca Securities LLC and the alpaca-trade-api-python contributors.
+1.  alpaca-trade-api-python (imported as `alpaca_trade_api` and 'alpaca-py') Copyright (c) Alpaca Securities LLC , alpaca-py, and the alpaca-trade-api-python contributors.
     License: Apache License 2.0.
     Purpose: Official Python client for the Alpaca brokerage REST and streaming APIs;
     used for account, position, order, and market-data access.